Professor Management CommunicationRoom: MSB.4.35K

 Editorships & Editorial Associations

 Dr. Debashish Munshi is Professor of Management Communication at the University of Waikato.
-He teaches a variety of subjects including interpersonal communication, organisational communication, intercultural communication, and journalism and professional practices.
+He teaches a variety of subjects including interpersonal communication, organisational communication, intercultural communication, and negotiation and persuasion.
 He is also a former Chairperson of the Department of Management Communication.

 Debashish, who has a PhD in Management Communication, has contributed significantly towards a paradigm-shifting body of knowledge that makes communication in organisational settings more in tune with social, cultural, and political diversity.